ADAC classification criteria

 • Hand basins at toilets: have sufficient soap dispensers as well as towels or electric hand dryers.

-• Urinals have with privacy screens
+• Urinals with privacy screens

 Rating grounds